David Tennant: Early work

 Tennant developed his career in the British theatre, frequently performing with the Royal Shakespeare Company.
-His first Shakespearean role for the RSC was in As You Like It (1996); having auditioned for the role of Orlando, the romantic lead, he was instead cast as the jester Touchstone, which he played in his natural Scottish accent.
+His first Shakespearean role for the RSC was in As You Like It (1996); having auditioned for the role of Orlando, the romantic lead, he was instead cast as the jester Touchstone.
 He subsequently specialised in comic roles, playing Antipholus of Syracuse in The Comedy of Errors and Captain Jack Absolute in The Rivals, although he also played the role of Romeo in Romeo and Juliet.
 He also starred in the 2003 London production of Martin McDonagh's The Pillowman.

 Tennant contributed to several audio dramatisations of Shakespeare for the Arkangel Shakespeare series (1998).
-His roles include a reprisal of his Antipholus of Syracuse in The Comedy of Errors, as well as Launcelot Gobbo in The Merchant of Venice, Edgar in King Lear, and Mercutio in Romeo and Juliet, all of which he performs in his natural accent.
+His roles include a reprisal of his Antipholus of Syracuse in The Comedy of Errors, as well as Launcelot Gobbo in The Merchant of Venice, Edgar in King Lear, and Mercutio in Romeo and Juliet.
 In 1995, Tennant appeared at the Royal National Theatre, London, playing the role of Nicholas Beckett in Joe Orton's What the Butler Saw.

 In television, he appeared in the first episode of Reeves and Mortimer's revamped Randall and Hopkirk in 2000, playing an eccentric artist.
 During the Christmas season of 2002, he starred in a series of television advertisements for Boots the Chemists.

-In 2003 Tennant appeared in the film Bright Young Things.
-He was nominated for Laurence Olivier Award for Best Actor in a Leading Role in a Play for his performance in Kenneth Lonergan's Lobby Hero.
-The UK première was staged at the Donmar Warehouse, in previews on April 4, opening April 10 and closing on May 4, 2002.
-The cast also included Charlotte Randle (Dawn), with Dominic Rowan (Bill), and Gary McDonald (William), and was again directed by Mark Brokaw.
-This production transferred to the New Ambassadors Theatre from June 26 (opening July 1) to August 10, 2002.
-He began to appear on television more prominently in 2004 and 2005, when he appeared in a dramatisation of He Knew He Was Right (2004), Blackpool (2004), Casanova (2005), and The Quatermass Experiment (2005).
+Tennant was nominated for Laurence Olivier Award for Best Actor in a Leading Role in a Play for his performance in Kenneth Lonergan's Lobby Hero.
+The UK première was staged at the Donmar Warehouse, in previews on 4 April, opening 10 April and closing on 4 May 2002.
+This production transferred to the New Ambassadors Theatre from 26 June (opening 1 July) to 10 August 2002.

+Tennant appeared in Bright Young Things (2003), a dramatisation of He Knew He Was Right (2004), Blackpool (2004), Casanova (2005), and The Quatermass Experiment (2005).
 Later that same year, he appeared as Barty Crouch Jr. in the film Harry Potter and the Goblet of Fire.